 Written examinations are held at the end of the course in all subjects except Practice Court.
 Unless excused by the Dean, all students must present themselves for examination in each subject for which they are registered at the first regular examination held therein in order to receive credit for such course.
-No student will be permitted to take the examination in any course unless he has attended at least 85 per cent of the lectures therein, except by permission of the Dean; nor may any student, without special permission from the Dean, carry in the Day School less than 12 nor more than 16 hours per week and, in the Evening School, less than 6 nor more than 10 hours per week.
+No student will be permitted to take the examination in any course unless he has attended at least 85 per cent of the lectures therein, except by permission of the Dean; nor may any student, without special permission from the Dean, carry in the Day School ess than 12 nor more than 16 hours per week and, in the Evening School, less than 6 nor more than 10 hours per week.

-During the present emergency, however, a student who is called into military service after completion of substantially half of a semester's work may be given credit for the courses in which he is then enrolled without completion of the usual attendance and examination requirements, provided that the instructors in such courses feel able, by special examinations or otherwise, to assign him a grade therefor, and provided further that such student is in good scholastic standing and has credit for at least one semester's work prior to that in which he enters military service.
+During the present emergency, however, a student who is called into military service after completion of substantially half of a semester's work may be given credit for the courses in which he is then enrolled without completion of the usual attendance and examination requirements, provided that the instructors in such courses feel able, by special examinations or otherwise, to assign him a grade therefor.